Bonds 101: Bond Investment Basics

 These concepts are important to grasp whether you are investing in individual bonds or bond funds.
 The primary difference between these two ways of investing in bonds also is important to understand: When you invest in an individual bond and hold it to “maturity,” you won’t lose your principal unless the bond issuer defaults.
 When you invest in a bond fund, however, the value of your investment fluctuates daily – your principal is at risk.

-A bond is a loan that an investor makes to a corporation, government, federal agency or other organization.
-These loans in turn are used by the public and private sectors to do all sorts of things – build roads, improve schools, open new factories and buy the latest technology.
+A bond is a loan to a corporation, government agency or other organization to be used for all sorts of things – build roads, buy property, improve schools, conduct research, open new factories and buy the latest technology.

 The bond issuer also agrees to repay you the original sum loaned at the bond’s maturity date.
-This is the date on which the principal amount of a bond is to be paid in full.
+This is the date on which the principal amount of a bond – also known as the “par value” – is to be paid in full.
 A bond’s maturity usually is set when it is issued.

 Bonds often are referred to as being short-, medium- or long-term.
 Generally, a bond that matures in one to three years is referred to as a short-term bond.
 Medium or intermediate-term bonds generally are those that mature in four to 10 years, and long-term bonds are those with maturities greater than 10 years.
 Whatever the duration of a bond, the borrower fulfills its debt obligation when the bond reaches its maturity date, and the final interest payment and the original sum you loaned (the principal) are paid to you.